-Multi Zone where you have a number of plumbed in heating circuits each controlled by a thermostat.
+- "Multiple Single Zone" where you already have a number of plumbed in heating circuits each controlled by a thermostat.

 1. Single zone

-Your boiler will heat hot water and pump it round a loop with radiators in your rooms.
-Your thermostat will typically be placed in somewhere like the hall or living room.
+Your boiler will heat water and pump it round a loop with radiators in your rooms.

 Single zone thermostats set a target temperature for the whole house or zone they're managing.